-Everyone has an upset stomach or feels bloated from time to time.
-But if you suffer from consistent and unpredictable bouts of digestive upset — especially diarrhea or gut cramping — there could be an underlying issue with your digestive system.
+Most people experience an upset stomach or feels bloated from time to time.
+But if you suffer from consistent and unpredictable bouts of digestive upset — especially diarrhea, constipation, bloating, reflux or gut abdominal pain — there could be an underlying issue with your digestive system.

 What is SIBO